maplight/votersedge-voting-info/voting-info-new/states/ny/state-all-elections/en/ways-to-vote/how-return-absentee ballot.md

 ---
 title: " How do I return my absentee ballot?"
 published: true
-weight: 10
+weight: 4
-section: ways-to-vote
+section: "ways-to-vote"
-priority: Minor
+priority: "Minor"
 ---
 After completing your absentee ballot, you will need to mail it to your local [board of elections office](http://www.elections.ny.gov/CountyBoards.html).
 To have your absentee ballot counted, it must be postmarked **no later than the day before the election** and the board of elections must receive it **no later than 7 days after the election.**